Marven Gardens: Monopoly

 Marven Gardens is famous as a yellow property on the original version of the Monopoly game board, although the game misspelled the name as Marvin Gardens.
 The misspelling was introduced by Charles and Olive Todd, who taught the game to Charles Darrow, its eventual patentee.
 His homemade Monopoly board was copied by Parker Brothers.

 In 1995, Parker Brothers acknowledged this mistake and formally apologized to the residents of Marven Gardens for the misspelling.
-It is the only property on the board that is not located within Atlantic City.
+It is the only property on the board that is not located within Atlantic City, although portions of Atlantic and Ventnor Aves lie outside of Atlantic City as well.